pellcorp/creality-wiki/docs/nozzle_wipe.md

 The following are the nozzle wipe macros I am aware of, I provide absolutely no guarantees about them!

+Config overrides should save and restore these additional .cfg for you automatically, just make sure its saved directly to the config/ directory
+**and not a sub-directory** and you should be good to go!

 ### Purcell Nozzle Wipe

-You can find the advanced_nozzle_cleaner.cfg file at <https://www.printables.com/model/1023575-advanced-nozzle-wiper-for-creality-k1-series>, and upload it to your config directory
+You can find the advanced_nozzle_cleaner.cfg file at <https://www.printables.com/model/1023575-advanced-nozzle-wiper-for-creality-k1-series>, and upload it to your config directory.

 Make sure its included **after** `[include start_end.cfg]` in `printer.cfg`